Raynes Park

 Raynes Park is a residential suburb, railway station and local centre near Wimbledon, London, and is within the London Borough of Merton.
 It is situated southwest of Wimbledon Common, to the northwest of Wimbledon Chase and to the east of New Malden, in South West London.
 It is 7.8 miles (12.5 km) southwest of Charing Cross.
 Towards the north and west, either side of the borough boundary with the Royal Borough of Kingston upon Thames are the areas of Copse Hill and Coombe with their large detached houses, golf courses and gated lands.
 Raynes Park had a population of 19,619 in 2011, which refers to the populations of the wards of Raynes Park and West Barnes.
+The district of Raynes Park is composed of the neighbourhoods Motspur Park (West Barnes), Raynes Park itself, Shannon Corner and Grand Drive.

+Nearby settlements include New Malden, Kingston, South Wimbledon, Colliers Wood, Worcester Park, Morden and Lower Morden.

 Geography

-Raynes Park is 7.8 miles from Central London and has one of the largest proportions of green open space in South West London.
+Raynes Park is 7.8 miles from Central London and has one of the largest proportions of green open space in South London.
 The area has a number of parks including Cottenham Park Recreation Ground, named after Charles Pepys, 1st Earl of Cottenham, and Cannon Hill Common.
 It lies approximately 2.5 miles (4 km) north of the Greater London border with Surrey.

 Cannon Hill Common covers 21 hectares of open space, and is a site of borough importance – Grade 1 for Nature Conservation.
 It contains mature woodland that is over 140 years old and provides a habitat for a variety of fauna and flora.